Solution to Facebook / Messenger Privacy Issues

 Solution to Facebook Messenger Privacy

-Although Facebook routinely changes their policies, at the present, the Facebook website allows you to send/receive messages and complete all other functions.
+Although Facebook routinely changes their policies, at the present, the Facebook (non-mobile) website allows you to send/receive messages and complete all other functions.
 Actually, there are things that you can only do on the website (for instance, set the sort of your timeline).
-So, the simple solution is to dump BOTH the FB app and the Messenger app and use your phone’s browser to visit the Facebook site.
+So, the simple solution is to dump BOTH the FB app and the Messenger app and use your device’s browser to visit the Facebook site – in desktop mode.